Convert 7 20 To Percentage

 A Deeper Dive: The Mathematical Principles

 The core mathematical concept underpinning these conversions is the relationship between fractions, decimals, and percentages.
-They are simply different ways of representing the same proportion or part of a whole.
+Which means they are simply different ways of representing the same proportion or part of a whole.
 The conversion process involves manipulating these representations to achieve a desired form.

 Real-World Applications of Percentage Conversions